scalableminds/webknossos-wrap/SPECIFICATION.md

 * __dataOffset__ contains the absolute address of the first byte of the first block (relative to the beginning of the file) as unsigned 64-bit integer.

+### Byte order
+Except when noted otherwise, multi-byte voxel values are stored in little-endian order.
+That is, bytes are stored in order of increasing significance.

 ### Raw blocks
 Within raw blocks, the voxel values are stored in Fortran order.
 That is,
 ```